leberns/sp-hello-events/installers/hello-events-installer/README.md

-# Provision Hello Events
+# Hello Events Installer

-This script provisions the structures and data needed for the Hello Events solution to work on a site.
+These scripts provision the structures and data needed for the Hello Events solution to work on a site.

-It creates the lists using the PnP Provision Engine, for details see [PnP remote provisioning](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/pnp-remote-provisioning).
+It uses the PnP Provision Engine, for details see [PnP remote provisioning](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/pnp-remote-provisioning).

 ## Prerequisites